 BAT and BCT technologies include passive systems such as conventional runoff and sediment control and treatment systems such as coagulation or flocculation using sand filtration, when appropriate.
 Such technologies allow for effective treatment of soil particles less 0.02 mm (medium silt) in diameter.
 This General Permit requires the discharger to install structural controls, as necessary, such as erosion and sediment controls that meet BAT and BCT to achieve compliance with water quality standards.
 These effluent limitations constitute compliance with the requirements of the Clean Water Act.

-Because this General Permit is an NPDES permit, there is no legal requirement to address the factors set forth in Water Code sections 13241 and 13263, unless the permit is more stringent than what federal law requires.
+Because this General Permit is an NPDES permit, there is no legal requirement to address the factors set forth in Water Code §§ 13241 and 13263, unless the permit is more stringent than what federal law requires.
 (See City of Burbank v.
 State Water Resources Control Bd.
 (2005) 35 Cal.4th 613, 618, 627.)
 None of the requirements in this General Permit are more stringent than the minimum federal requirements, which include technology-based requirements achieving BAT and BCT and strict compliance with water quality standards.
 The inclusion of numeric effluent limitations in the permit for active treatment systems does not cause this General Permit to be more stringent than current federal law.
 Numeric effluent limitations and best management practices are simply two different methods of achieving the same federal requirement: strict compliance with state water quality standards.
 Federal law authorizes both narrative and numeric effluent limitations to meet state water quality standards.
 The use of numeric effluent limitations to achieve compliance with water quality standards is not a more stringent requirement than the use of BMPs.
 (State Water Board Order No. WQ 2006-0012 (Boeing).)
-Accordingly, the State Water Board does not need to take into account the factors in Water Code sections 13241 and 13263.
+Accordingly, the State Water Board does not need to take into account the factors in Water Code §§ 13241 and 13263.

 The State Water Board has concluded that the establishment of BAT and BCT will not create or aggravate other environmental problems through increases in air pollution, solid waste generation, or energy consumption.
 While there may be a slight increase in non-water quality impacts due to the implementation of additional monitoring or the construction of additional BMPs, these impacts will be negligible in comparison with the construction activities taking place on-site and would be justified by the water quality benefits associated with compliance.